 - Specialization(s) Offered

 If you are sure, beyond a shadow of doubt of what specialization in MBA you wish to take up, decide on a business school known for it.
-There are various business schools affiliated to universities which although renowned, may not offer the best program for your choice of specialization.
+There are various business schools affiliated with universities which although renowned, may not offer the best program for your choice of specialization.

 - Student life/diversity